Mooneerams Solicitors

 • Toe Injuries

-Each separate orthopaedic injury has a section of its own, setting out a guideline figure for general damages based on the severity of the injury.
+Each separate type of injury has a section of its own, setting out a guideline figure for general damages based on the severity of the injury.
 As an example, the table below illustrates the types of damages that apply to severe back injuries:

 (A) Severe